 - Business plan – Costs $15.79/user/month, charged annually.
 In addition to the Small Office plan, it offers plenty of features like Gantt charts, resource scheduling, employee leaves, and free onboarding.

 Plan & organize projects in Paymo now!

-Bitrix24 offers a lot of CRM features that are otherwise paid in most project management tools.
+Bitrix24 offers a lot of CRM features that you’re charged for in most project management tools.
 Some users have reported only a few useful apps in the marketplace that add value to the platform.
 This recommends it as a good entry point for a small team, but not for a mid-to-large one with established processes.

-There’s a Free plan with limited functionalities, no seat cap.
+There’s a Free plan with limited functionalities and no seat cap.
 Paid plans start at $17/user/month for 2 users.
 There’s also a standard Business plan that costs $54.9.month for 50 users.
-On-premise installing is available as well, with different price tags for each plan.
+On-premise installation is available as well, with different price tags for each plan.

-Kissflow projects is a core offering of Kissflow.
-It contains basic project management features like lists, Kanban boards, and organizational matrixes for team hand-offs.
+Kissflow Projects contains basic project management features like lists, Kanban boards, and organizational matrixes for team hand-offs.
 The visual format is quite appealing, with custom task statuses that are easy to follow.

 Many users complain about a lack of accurate reporting, with old data that can’t be retrieved if it passes a certain date.
 It also gets slow at a large number of tasks added, which caters it more to small teams with few monthly projects.